GENEALOGY PRESENTATIONS - (Scroll down for Workshop Offerings)

 Bagging a Live One: Reverse Genealogy in Action - Mary will show you how to find distant relatives, perhaps ones you never knew existed.
 You will come away with the skills to target specific people and to find their contact details.
 Great for finding missing friends and cousins or for locating family members to fill out your DNA "dance card."

 I Remember Mama - But Not Her Maiden Name - Women can be hard to identify.
 If they married, they probably changed their names.
 See more than 20 great strategies for finding the maiden name of "troublesome" women in your family's past - and a few more strategies for discovering married names for those sisters, daughters and aunts who have "disappeared."
-New presentation!

 If These Walls Could Talk - House and Neighborhood Histories - I don’t know of many genealogists who aren’t also historians.
 It’s in our natures to be curious of what went on before, to understand our family’s history.
 But it’s also interesting to learn more about that place where we spend our daily lives – our homes.
 Who was here before me?
 How might they have used this home?
 What tales did they bring home from their work or school at the end of the day?
 Who were their neighbors?
 Has my house always looked this way?
 Learning about your house and neighborhood can increase your sense of place and help you to connect on a deeper level with that place you call “Home.”
 New presentation!
 Look below under "Workshops" for more details about "If These Walls Could Talk - Hands-on Workshop"